systemcraftsman/reactive-coffeeshop-demo/README.md

 So by gathering everyone who works in the shop, you write the contract together, and both orders and the beverages should include marshmallows from now on!
 You put the contract on the wall, everybody agreed upon it and on checking it out from time to time.
 So you think its now time for a beverage with marshmallows at last!

-You make another order and nice, you get your marshmallow frappucino!
+You make another order and nice, you get your marshmallow cappuccino!
 (Just be sure you don't be diabetic coma after all these).

 Since all the system works properly right now, you think it's a good time to play with the contract based coffee ordering.
 You want to see what happens if the contract changes.